Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

       environment="<Dev|Prod>" #First letter should be capitalized
       servicePrincipalName="Azure-ARM-${environment}-${projectName}"
       # Verify the ID of the active subscription
-      echo "Using subscription ID $subscriptionID"
+      echo "Using subscription ID $subscriptionId"
       echo "Creating SP for RBAC with name $servicePrincipalName, with role $roleName and in scopes /subscriptions/$subscriptionId" az ad sp create-for-rbac --name $servicePrincipalName --role $roleName --scopes /subscriptions/$subscriptionId echo "Please ensure that the information created here is properly save for future use."